tonym128/storytime/_posts/2023-08-14-once-upon-a-time,-there-was-a-little-girl-named-lily.markdown

 ---
 layout: post
 title: Once upon a time, there was a little girl named Lily
-date: 2023-08-14 03:04:55 +0200
+date: 2023-08-14 09:05:59 +0200
 comments: true
 published: true
 categories: ["post"]
 tags: ["Story"]
 author: Tony Mamacos
 ---
 Once upon a time, there was a little girl named Lily.
-She loved to play outside in the garden and pick flowers.
-One day, she saw a witch in the garden.
-The witch had a big hat and a long nose.
-Lily was scared and ran away.
+She loved to play with her toys and run around in the park.
+One day, Lily's mom asked her to go upstairs to get her favorite book.
+But Lily was scared to go upstairs by herself because it was dark and mysterious.
-The next day, Lily's mom asked her to help wash the dishes.
-Lily was happy to help.
-She put soap and water in the bowl and scrubbed them clean.
-When they were done, Lily's mom gave her a cookie as a reward.
-Later that night, Lily was in bed when she heard a strange noise.
-She peeked out the window and saw the witch from the garden.
-The witch was trying to take Lily's cookie!
-But then Lily had an idea.
-She remembered that her friend had taught her how to make witch dust.
-So, she put on some dust from her cup and poured it on the witch's head.
-The witch ran away and Lily was safe.
-From that day on, Lily knew that she was brave and could protect herself from anything scary.
+Lily's mom said, "Don't worry, I'll go with you."
+So, Lily and her mom took each other's hands and started going upstairs.
+As they were walking, Lily noticed that her mom was holding a spray bottle.
+"What are you doing with that spray bottle, mommy?"
+Lily asked.
+"I'm spraying the plants to keep them healthy so they can grow big and strong," her mom replied.
+Lily thought about it for a moment and said, "I want to help too!"
+So, they both sprayed the plants together and went back downstairs.
+Lily felt proud that she could help her mom and learned that even if something seems mysterious or scary, it's always good to face it with someone you trust.